ojasvsingh71/Web-Notes/react-4.md

 ---

->To implement routing in a React application, developers often use libraries like React Router.
+>🌐To implement routing in a React application, developers often use libraries like React Router.
 React Router provides a set of components and functions to define routes, handle navigation, and manage the application's history, making it an essential tool for building robust and navigable React applications.

 ---

-## Some Jargons
+## 🧩 🔤 Some Jargons

-### SPA (Single Page Application):
+### 🖥️ SPA (Single Page Application):

 A Single Page Application (SPA) is a type of web application or website that interacts with the user by dynamically rewriting the current page, rather than loading entire new pages from the server.